-Heartburn can occur because baby’s weight is pushing on your stomach and intestines.
+If you’ve avoided heartburn so far, don’t relax too soon, it can still bite you on the tum as you get near the end.
+In fact, 17-45% of pregnant women suffer from heartburn - you may get symptoms at any point during your pregnancy, but they are more common from week 27 onwards.
+That’s because baby is getting heavier and their weight is pushing on your stomach and intestines.
 This pressure can cause stomach acids to be squeezed into your oesophagus, relaxing the muscle at the top, creating that uncomfortable burning sensation.

-If reflux and heartburn is interrupting your sleep, add an extra pillow so you’re sleeping almost upright.
-Alternatively, have a light evening meal so you’re not going to bed on a full stomach.
-If you get hungry later on, try some yoghurt and a piece of non-acidic fruit or a slice of whole grain bread with jam.
+If you haven’t had heartburn yet, it is worth preparing for heartburn in the third trimester.
+Try adding an extra pillow so you’re sleeping almost upright.
+Our resident dietitian Ellie advises eating light meals in the evening so you’re not going to bed on a full stomach.
+If you get hungry later on, yoghurt or a piece of non-acidic fruit like a banana should tide you over until breakfast time.
+You may want to consider cutting out acidic, spicy or fatty foods, as these can make things worse.
 Speak to your GP if changing your diet doesn’t help.

 Antenatal classes are helpful, even for experienced mums.
 That’s because researchers are constantly discovering new things that can help your pregnancy, and delivery methods change a lot too.

 For instance, breathing exercises have always been part of antenatal classes, but now hypnobirthing is covered as well.
 This adds relaxation, visualisation and mindfulness methods to the traditional breathing techniques, helping you concentrate on your body and the birth of your baby.